ElementalMP4/Receiptify/client/README.md

 ```

 This code is not an efficient use of files, but is included to demonstrate how you can split your code into different files.

+## Text Types

+Text fields can have one of three types:

+- text
+- header
+- macro

+Fundamentally, these different values do nothing.
+The only noticeable difference in the Receiptify UI is that `macro` and `header` objects cannot be edited in the receipt creator.
+These values are designed for consumption by downstream systems, to differentiate them from normal text.

+**All text fields are always run through the plugins, regardless of type.**